-We have been requested by a customer to defend it from purported class action lawsuits filed against it in Florida, Louisiana, Texas, Illinois, and New Jersey.
-The purported class action lawsuits seek unspecified damages from one of our customers, based on generalized claims under a purported theory of inherent defect, failure to properly warn, or violation of individual state Consumer Protection Act statutes.
+We have been requested by a customer to defend it from purported class action lawsuits.
+One such lawsuit is currently pending in Illinois.
+The purported class action lawsuit seeks unspecified damages from this customer, based on generalized claims under a purported theory of violation of individual state Consumer Protection Act statutes.
 To date, none of these cases have been certified as a class action.
-The Florida claim was denied class action status, and all appeals have been denied.
-We had previously been dismissed as a defendant from the Louisiana litigation, and this case was denied class action status in March 2004.
-The Illinois case and the Texas case were recently dismissed without prejudice, although the plaintiff may choose to appeal or refile.
-The Texas case has been continued as an individual plaintiffs case, rather than a class action.
-As such, the case is not material.
-The Illinois case, based on an alleged violation of the consumer protection act, has been restated and filed.
-The remaining complaints do not allege personal injury or property damage.
+The Illinois case was previously dismissed without prejudice.
+Based on an alleged violation of the Consumer Protection Act, the claim has been restated and filed.
+The case does not allege personal injury or property damage.
+The judge in this case denied class certification for this case in December 2005.
 As previously stated, our vendors believe and scientific studies support the fact that CCA treated lumber poses no unreasonable risks, and we intend to vigorously defend this position.
 While our customer has charged us for certain costs incurred in the defense of these claims and we have expensed them accordingly, we have not formally accepted liability of these costs.